c3d/xl/doc/HANDBOOK_2-evaluation.md

-When evaluating `write Items`, the various candidates for `write` include `write Head, Rest`, and this will be the one selected after decomposition of `Items`, causing the context to become:
+When evaluating `write Items`, the various candidates for `write` include `write Head, Rest`, and this will be the one selected after splitting `Items`, causing the context to become:

 ```xl
 CONTEXT is